Advertiser Disclosure

 Here’s what you need to know.

-American Airlines is offering a discount on purchased AAdvantage miles through March 3, 2023.
-The more miles you buy, the greater your discount will be, as shown in the tiers below:
+American Airlines is offering a discount on purchased AAdvantage miles.
+The more miles you buy, the greater your discount will be.

-Typically, American Airlines charges 3.5 cents per mile, but if you maximize this promotion and purchase 150,000 miles, you’ll be charged a total of $3,104.07, which brings the cost of each mile down to about 2 cents.
+Typically, American Airlines charges 3.5 cents per mile, but if you maximize this promotion and purchase 400,000 miles, you’ll be charged a total of $7,525.00, which brings the cost of each mile down to about 1.88 cents per mile.

-We value American Airlines AAdvantage miles at 1.4 cents apiece, so even with the 50% discount, it’s a relatively expensive proposition.
+We value American Airlines AAdvantage miles at 1.4 cents apiece, so even with the 50% discount, it is more expensive than our valuation — but it could still be worth it if you had a specific redemption in mind.

-You can head to American’s buy miles page to complete your purchase — American will allow you to purchase a maximum of 150,000 AAdvantage miles per year.
+You can head to American’s buy miles page to complete your purchase by Sunday, June 30.
+Usually, American will allow you to purchase a maximum of 150,000 AAdvantage miles per year, but during this promotion you are able to purchase up to 400,000 miles.

 Note that American processes the purchases of miles directly, so any transaction will count as an airfare purchase.
 This means you’ll want to use a credit card that rewards you for spending on airfareThe Platinum Card® from American Express, for example, earns 5x points per $1 spent directly with airlines (up to $500,000 per year; then 1x points), which is the best you’ll find in the industry.